-The most important thing is that, with the development of your mix, you'll not only have more notes to sing with; your control, ease, voice quality, vocal health, endurance and dynamics all get a boost, because through developing the mix, we are actually helping you to find and build your very best voice.
+The most important thing is that, with the development of your mix, you'll not only have more notes to sing with; your control, ease, voice quality, endurance and dynamics all get a boost, because through developing the mix, we are actually helping you to find your best vocal balance, and then building upon that to create your very best voice.

 If singing makes you happy, then developing your mix and being able to sing in it will make you a lot happier!